 Cons

-• It is difficult to prevent scheduling conflicts.
+• It is challenging to prevent scheduling conflicts.

 • It takes much effort to prepare and deliver